mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

 %bootstrap-mes (v0.19) instead of updating to v0.21 presented itself and was implemented by janneke right after the summit.

-Andreas was wondering about the use of GCC 2.95.3 in the Guix bootstrap and then worked to create a patch to compile gmp, mpfr, and mpc using tinycc.
+Andreas was wondering about the use of GCC 2.95.3 in the Guix bootstrap and then worked to create a patch to compile GMP, MPFR, and MPC using TinyCC.
 That work is helping the effort to remove the intermediate GCC 2.95.3 from the Guix bootstrap and instead target GCC 4.6.4 directly.

 All in all a very productive and especially inspiring summit for [bootstrapping](https://bootstrappable.org) with more people and